-A map has been developed based on available data to assist with the health advice which depends on the levels of arsenic found in the water (see attached).
-Public health advice is based on available environmental data and may be adjusted as more information becomes available from ongoing or future monitoring or research activities.
+Based on available data, a map has been developed showing levels of arsenic found in lake water.
+Public health advice may be adjusted as more information becomes available from ongoing or future monitoring or research activities.

 Map of Arsenic Concentrations Measured in Water Bodies in the Yellowknife Area (August 1, 2017)

 Yellowknife River and Cameron River have been regularly tested for arsenic for many years and have always been shown to be well below drinking water guidelines.
 It is safe to swim and fish in these rivers; however it is recommended not to drink untreated water anywhere.

 - Mike J Palmer, Galloway JM, Jamieson HE, Patterson RT, Falck H, and Kokelj SV.
 The concentration of arsenic in the lake waters of the Yellowknife area; Northwest Territories Geological Survey, NWT Open File 2015-06 25p.

 - Adam J. Houben, Rebecca D’Onofrio, Steven V. Kokelj, and Jules M. Blais.
 Factors affecting elevated arsenic and methyl mercury concentrations in small shield lakes surrounding gold mines near the Yellowknife, NT, (Canada) region.
 PLOSOne.
 2016. http://dx.doi.org/10.1371/journal.pone.0150960.

 - Thienpont, J. (2017).
 University of Ottawa.
 Unpublished data.